- Loans as high as $40,000

 You can check the status of a LendingClub loan application any time by logging in to your online account.

 LendingClub Reviews & Transparency

-- Consumer Financial Protection Bureau: The CFPB has catalogued around 400 complaints about LendingClub, of which only 204 are about personal installment loans.
+- Consumer Financial Protection Bureau: The CFPB has catalogued around 300 complaints about LendingClub personal installment loans.
 Some of the complaints include difficulties making payments and being charged amounts that were higher than expected.
-The most recent complaint is from March 2019.
 LendingClub has provided a “timely” response to almost all existing complaints.

 - Transparency: LendingClub is transparent about their personal loan terms, which can be found on their website.
 They could stand to be more open about minimum credit and income requirements, though.